Boosie Badazz

 hip hop, Hatch has gone on to release thirteen solo studio albums, as well as seven collaborative albums and 44 mixtapes.

 In 2009, Hatch was sentenced to four years in prison on drug and gun charges.
 In 2010, he was indicted on first-degree murder, and was also sentenced to 10 years on multiple charges of drug possession with intent of distribution.
 In 2012, he was found not guilty of murder.
 After serving 5 years in prison for drug charges, Hatch was released early on March 5, 2014.

 Early life

-Boosie was born Torence Hatch on November 14, 1982, in Baton Rouge, Louisiana, and grew up on West Garfield Street.
+Boosie was born Torrence Hatch on November 14, 1982, in Baton Rouge, Louisiana, and grew up on West Garfield Street.
 His mother, Connie Hatch (née Givens), was a school principal whose father was a pastor.
 His father, Torence Hatch Sr., died in 1997.
 He was diagnosed with type 1 diabetes as a child.

 Career

 Early career

 Lil Boosie's cousin Young Dee introduced Boosie to Baton Rouge rapper C-Loc in the late 1990s.
 He was mentored by Young Bleed and C-Loc as well as MD. and joined Concentration Camp, a rap group from Baton Rouge formed by C-Loc in the mid nineties, as the youngest member in 1998.
 The group consisted of Young Bleed, C-Loc, Happy Perez, Boo, Max Minelli, J-Von, Lee Tyme and Lucky Knuckles.
 He eventually debuted on C-Loc's fifth album, 'It's A Gamble' in 2000 under his old alias Boosie and Concentration Camp third studio album Camp III : Thug Brothas in 2000.

 The departure of Young Bleed from the Camp helped put Lil Boosie in a prime position amongst the group.
 Alongside C-Loc and Max Minelli, he served as one of the "faces" of the Camp.
 At 17 years of age, he recorded his debut album, the aptly-titled Youngest of da Camp, (Camp Life Entertainment, 2000).
 The album production was mostly handled by Happy Perez, and featured C-Loc, Max Minelli and Donkey.

 In 2001 he joined Trill Entertainment backed by its CEO the late Pimp C of UGK.
 Soon after, Trill independently released the album For My Thugz under his new alias Lil Boosie in 2002.
 The album featured Pimp C, Young Bleed, Webbie while he also put out his first mixtape title Boosie 2002 (Advance) featuring contributions by Max Minelli and Pimp C.